nancyalaswad90/Intel-Edge-AL-Scholarship/my steps .md

-## lesson 3.18
+## lesson 3

-for bref working in this excercise
+for bref working in this excercise  for main Excersice :

-Lesson3-Excersice 7: Step-by-Step Read&Run
+### Lesson3-Excersice 7: Step-by-Step Read&Run

 00-:.../Web-Page*:keep this webpage open and read/run the following steps: